stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Path 2: 2 6 0
     Counter: 2 | Number of paths: 3
     mpath: 2 6 0
+    Current Path = <2 6 0> does not complete uncovered p.d. path.
     Potential New Value in Path: 3
     Size of old path list: 3
     Size of new path list: 4